- Mission &

 Tony Horton is happy to tell anyone who will listen that he's turning 59 next month.
 The creator of such popular workout programs as the P90X (and P90X2 and P90X3) and 22 Minute Hard Corps, Horton found his success by telling others that they don't need to be perfect.
 No question, his workouts are hard, in some cases extreme, but there is always a modification and never an expectation of perfection.
 The idea is to work toward success on a regular basis, something he practices himself, even as he approaches his 60s.
 His mantra: "Do your best, forget the rest."

 Health Benefits of Swimming

 Watch this clip to learn more about the many health benefits you can gain from swimming regularly.
 You'll see that swimming is great for reducing stress, strengthening the cardiovascular system, and much more.
 Finally, the clip will leave you with some important tips for safe swimming.
-In this week's West Virginia Health Report, Dr. Kathy Moffett explains who would benefit most from a swimming regimen.

 Benefits of Exercise and the Brain

 Exercise and the Brain explains how aerobic activity transforms not only the body but also the mind of people of all ages, from children to seniors.
 Exercise creates new brain cells.
 Exercise and the Brain shows also how exercise improves brain function, creates a stronger heart, decreases the possibility of depression, anxiety, sleeping problems and lowers stress levels, increases energy levels, endurance, strength and stamina, improves self-esteem, decreases risk of cancer, helps on weight loss, keeps bones and joints healthy, and more.
 Exercise and the Brain gives also some recommendations to start today, like walking every day as much as possible, and to not sit all day.

 30-Minute Cardio Exercise